Ampelman123/FullStackOpen-1.1-1.14/README.md

 # FullStackOpen-1.1-1.5
-Exercises for the first Part of Fullstack Open
+Exercises for the first part of Fullstack Open